sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ## Why do we need structural testing?

-In a nutshell, for two reasons: 1) to systematically derive tests from source code, 2) to know when to stop testing.
+In a nutshell, for two reasons:
+1) to systematically derive tests from source code;
+2) to know when to stop testing;

 As a tester, when performing specification-based testing, your goal was clear: to derive classes out of the requirement specifications, and then to derive test cases for each of the